pfq/PFQ/INSTALL.md

 `runhaskell Build.hs install --build-type=Release`

-The command configures, compiles and installs PFQ framework satisfying the dependencies and the correct order of build of various components.
+The command configures, compiles and installs PFQ framework satisfying the dependencies and the correct order for building the components.

 * Alternatively, you can specify the list of components you want to build from the command line.
 The following command shows the targets available: